 The applicability of the Insurance Policy Rules presupposes an agreement to that effect between the insured and the insurance carrier.
 Such agreement to arbitrate could either be included in a contract or insurance policy in the form of an arbitration clause, or laid down in a separate agreement, concluded once the dispute has arisen.

-Most Arbitration Clauses offer flexibility by incorporating both the Rules for Alternative Dispute Resolution (ADR) and the Rules for Expedited Arbitrations under the language of the auto physical damage policy.
+Most Arbitration Clauses offer flexibility by incorporating both the Rules for Alternative Dispute Resolution (ADR) and the Rules for Expedited Arbitrations under the language of the auto physical damage policy or valuation dispute clauses.

 If the parties have not agreed otherwise, the latter will apply unless the ADR body, taking into account the complexity of the case, the amount in dispute and other circumstances, determines that the other ADR rules shall apply.

-In addition to offering his accumulated experience in administering international arbitrations, Lance S. Coren will only accept an arbitrator/umpire appointment for his experience and expertise in the auto insurance field.
+In addition to offering his accumulated experience in administering international arbitration's, Lance S. Coren will only accept an arbitrator/umpire appointment for his experience and expertise in the auto insurance claims dispute field.